jenkinsci/tfs-plugin/README.md

 Licensed under [MIT Licence].

 ## Summary
-This plugin integrates [Team Foundation Version Control], also known as TFVC, to Jenkins by connecting to Team Foundation Server (TFS) and Visual Studio Team Services (Team Services).
+This plugin integrates [Team Foundation Version Control] (also known as TFVC) and Git to Jenkins by connecting to Team Foundation Server (TFS) and Visual Studio Team Services (Team Services).

 ## Quick links
 * The legacy [wiki] page on the Jenkins Confluence instance